TOEFL Practice Section 1: Reading

-12. Which of the following best provides the important informaton in the highlighted sentence from the passage.
-Incorrect answer choices leave out essential information or change the meaning of it
+12. Which of the following best provides the important informaton in the underlined sentence from the passage.
+Incorrect answer choices leave out essential information or change its meaning.

 A) Prompting is the easiest way to retrieve short term memory after an extended period of time.

 B) A memory can be retrieved by prompting, in a case where it has been rarely used.

 C) It's easier to remember short term memories than long term memories due to regular prompts.

 D) Recalling a long term memory that is often used is easy, while forgotten memories often require prompting.

 - Choice A changes the meaning of the information.

 - Choice B leaves out essential information about the long term memories that are used often.

 - Choice C changes the meaning of the information.

 The correct answer is D. This is a sentence simplification question.